ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 ### Beginning Phase - "Beginning of the Round"

 This is mostly referred to as the "beginning of the round" by skills and effects.
 The whole table does not need to be synced up for this, everyone can just manage their own character.
 There are three sub-phases to the beginning of the round.
-Most of the time this will not matter, but if there are multiple things that happen "at the beginning of the round" this describes the order in which they happen.
+Most of the time this will not matter and you won't have to think about it, but if there are multiple things that happen "at the beginning of the round" this describes the order in which they happen.
 If there are multiple things that happen in the same sub-phase, you get to choose the order in which they happen.

 #### 1. Effect Activation

-Any effects that happen "at the beginning of a round" happen now.
+Any *already active* effects that trigger "at the beginning of a round" happen now.
 They happen before anything else in the round does.
-This includes taking damage from [poison] or [bleed] or gaining health from [heal] as well as any rolls, contests, or effects that happen "at the beginning of the round".
+This includes taking damage from [poison] or [bleed] or gaining health from [heal].
+If you have an effect active that causes you to do some sort of rolls or contests, do those now.

 #### 2. Status Management

-At this point any effect or mechanic that deals with rounds passing is accounted for.
-Here the "new round" officially starts for effects.
-AP is regained, a point of [poison] is removed, a point of [heal] is removed, anything that would end at the beginning of this round ends now.
+At this point any effect or mechanic that involves rounds passing is accounted for.
+AP is regained a, a point of [poison] is removed, a point of [heal] is removed, anything that would end at the "beginning" of this round ends *now*.

 #### 3. Moves and Skills